faressoula/faressoula/README.md

-Hi, I’m @faressoula currently pursuing an associate of science with an emphasis in computer science and software engineering at Dallas College, which is transferable to a bachelor of science in data science.
-I’m particularly interested in data science and machine learning.
+Hello, I’m @faressoula, a computer science student living in Dallas, Texas.
+I'm pursuing an associate of science with an emphasis in computer science and planning to transfer to a bachelor of data science.
+I’m particularly interested in data science, machine learning, and artificial intelligence.
-I spend most of my time functioning with complex computer algorithms and solving problems.

 Reach me at faressoula@hotmail.com

+Project